Charles de Gaulle Airport: Terminals

 Terminal 3 (formerly known as "Terminal 9") hosts charter and low-cost airlines.
-The CDGVAL light-rail shuttle connects Terminal 2 to Terminals 1/3 and their parking lots.
+The CDGVAL light-rail shuttle connects Terminal 2 to Terminals 1 and 3 and their parking lots.

-Prior to the pandemic, Charles de Gaulle Airport had assigned all Star Alliance members to use Terminal 1, Oneworld members to use Terminal 2A and SkyTeam members to use Terminals 2C, 2E (intercontinental), 2D, 2F and 2G (European routes).

-Currently, terminals 1, 2B, 2E, 2F, 2G and 3 are opened.
-As of 13 January 2023, all airlines have been relocated to their new terminal assignments.

 Terminal 1

 The first terminal, designed by Paul Andreu, was built in the image of an octopus.
 It consists of a circular terminal building which houses key functions such as check-in counters and baggage claim conveyors.
 Seven satellites with boarding gates are connected to the central building by underground walkways.

 The central building, with a large skylight in its centre, dedicates each floor to a single function.
 The first floor is reserved for technical operations and not accessible to the public.
 The second floor contains shops and restaurants, the CDGVAL inter-terminal shuttle train platforms (for Terminal 2 and trains to central Paris) and check-in counters from a recent renovation.
 The majority of check-in counters, however, are located on the third floor, which also has access to taxi stands, bus stops and special pick-up vehicles.
 Departing passengers with valid boarding passes can reach the fourth floor, which houses duty-free stores and border control posts, for the boarding gates.
 The fifth floor contains baggage claim conveyors for arriving passengers.
 All four upper floors have assigned areas for parking and airline offices.

 Passages between the third, fourth and fifth floors are provided by a tangle of escalators arranged through the centre of the building.
 These escalators are suspended over the central court.
 Each escalator is covered with a transparent tube to shelter from all weather conditions.
 These escalators were often used in film shootings (e.g., The Last Gang of Ariel Zeitoun).
 The Alan Parsons Project album I Robot features these escalators on its cover.